 Rhubarb is one of the first signs of spring, don’t you think?
 You know it’s not gonna be around for long, so when you see it, buy a bunch and make this low sugar, high fiber Blueberry Rhubarb Chia Jam.

 It’s just the beginning of March, so it feels a bit early, but I was at the grocery store the other day and I saw a huge pile of rhubarb!
 That means strawberries – and summer will be here before we know it.

-I know it’s spring when I start to see rhubarb at the grocery store, and it’s here!
-Although rhubarb is commonly used in desserts like strawberry rhubarb pie, it’s actually a vegetable, and one of the lowest calorie ones at that – only 25 calories per cup.
+Did you know – although rhubarb is commonly used in desserts like strawberry rhubarb pie, it’s actually a vegetable,?
+Yep, and one of the lowest calorie ones at that – only 25 calories per cup.
+That’s because it’s very low in sugar, and pretty tart unless you sweeten it up.
 Rhubarb is also high in calcium (105 mg/cup), as well as potassium, and vitamins C, and K.

 Do you have any favorite rhubarb recipes?